josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_rights_on_paper_punishment_in_practice.md

 - deterioration of health
 - increased risk of death

-Coroners have explicitly named welfare processes as contributory factors in some deaths.
+HM Coroners have explicitly named welfare processes as contributory factors in some deaths.

 A system in which loss of paperwork or missed appointments can escalate to mortality risk is not humane.

 ---

-## Diagnosis As Protection, Not Pathology
+## 🩻 Diagnosis As Protection, Not Pathology
 Within this environment, diagnosis functions as:
 - evidence against disbelief
 - protection against sanction